Creative Restoration

 Whether you’re a seasoned knitter or a curious beginner, this course is your invitation to a transformative journey of self-care and creative expression.

-So, grab your needles or hooks, find a cosy corner, and dive into a world where well-being and creativity intertwine.
+So, grab your needles or hooks, find a cosy corner, and dive into a world where wellbeing and creativity intertwine.

-Cost: £49
+Cost: £79 £49 (introductory offer)

 “Wonderful reminder of the importance of self-care and how to incorporate that with my love of knitting”